iH04EP/proton-link/README.md

 Clone the repository and run `make` to checkout all dependencies and build the project.
 See the [Makefile](./Makefile) for other useful targets.
 Before submitting a pull request make sure to run `make lint`.

 ---

-Made with ☕️ & ❤️ by [Greymass](https://greymass.com), if you find this useful please consider [supporting us](https://greymass.com/support-us).